lucaswoj/mllama/README.md

 - [ ] Dynamically populate endpoint that lists models
 - [ ] Add custom templates and stop tokens per model
 - [ ] Figure out why " #+#" is a Llama stop token
+- [ ] Add more helpful log messages
-- [ ] Figure out why Enchanted can't recieve Llama streaming messages
+- [ ] Figure out why the first words of each message seem to be getting truncated.

 ## Later